 Russian Beef Stroganoff is everything a good comfort food should be.
 Tender, juicy strips of beef in a creamy, savory sauce served on a bed of noodles.
+Perfect for any day of the week!

-This beef stroganoff recipe is a classic Russian take on a global favorite.
+This recipe is a classic Russian take on a global favorite.
 It’s creamy, tart and the meat will melt in your mouth.
 People believe that the name of this hearty, belly-warming stew comes from the Stroganov family.
 They were powerful business people in pre-Communist Russia.
 They funded numerous Russian political and military campaigns.
-Whatever its linguistic origin, beef stroganoff is eaten not only by Russians and their descendants around the globe, but by endless seas of hungry people who need a meal that can ward off a brutal Russian winter.
+Whatever its linguistic origin, it is eaten not only by Russians and their descendants around the globe, but by endless seas of hungry people who need a meal that can ward off a brutal Russian winter.

 Today you can try local variations on the Eastern European staple throughout the United States of America.
 The modern-day American beef stroganoff recipe includes beef, sour cream/cheese cream, mushrooms and onions.
 But native Russians often experiment with this formula.